Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 In the fashion segment of this series, we’ll discuss the features that make the aforementioned apparel and footwear brands popular in Southeast Asia, and what eCommerce businesses can learn from them.
 You can also read our deep-dive into the eCommerce opportunities for Australian health & beauty products in the region.

 Through photos, videos, and text, you can educate your customers on what your own Australian brand means.
-This is called ‘rich content’, which Austrade defines as “high-definition pictures from multiple angles, in-depth product descriptions, and user reviews”.
+This is called ‘rich content’, which Austrade defines7 as “high-definition pictures from multiple angles, in-depth product descriptions, and user reviews”.
 As we discussed in our article on Thai eCommerce consumers, L’Oreal Thailand applied this strategy to increase sales by 30 per cent.

 Possible topics for rich content you could use may be about nature and sustainability, as is the case with Olive Oil Skin Care Co (see next point).
 It may be the appeal of the surfing lifestyle, as with Rip Curl.

 You could also focus on quality and market expertise—characteristics that have propelled healthcare brand Blackmores to success in the region.
-The company, which sells vitamins and dietary supplements, claims at least a 40 per cent share in Thailand.
+The company, which sells vitamins and dietary supplements, claims at least a 40 per cent share9 in Thailand.
 It’s also performing well in Malaysia, Singapore, and Indonesia.

-Research by the Hong Kong Trade Development Council (HKTDC) supports this, noting that middle-class Southeast Asian consumers tend to be willing to pay more for products from brands they trust.
+Research by the Hong Kong Trade Development Council10 (HKTDC) supports this, noting that middle-class Southeast Asian consumers tend to be willing to pay more for products from brands they trust.
 This presents an opportunity for Australian eCommerce businesses to capitalize on the positive perceptions of the ‘made in Australia label’ by selling unique, authentic, and premium products.

 The study also found that demand for high-end products is growing in Southeast Asia.
 You’ll be glad to know their research also revealed that brands across the region have found greater success in fulfilling this demand by selling products online, more than when selling in brick-and-mortar outlets.